 We sold a ton of product but the problem was the first day that he announced he was starting with UGG, our phones just shut down.
 We never got back to normal.
 That was September, October, November and December.
 Most of the people that were calling were stockbrokers asking how they can buy stocks.
 It really didn’t add any new retailer.
 The other problem was the phones were so jammed that our regular retailers couldn’t call their orders in and reorder — stuff like that.
 The bottom line is we sold out that year but I think we would have sold out without him, just through the regular casual comfort market that we already developed.

-Rush’s pricetag also meant UGG had to sell more units just to pay for him.
+Rush’s endorsement price also meant UGG had to sell more units just to pay for him.
 The customers the talk show spot gained UGG weren’t the company’s target market, and they didn’t become repeat buyers.
 In the end, the endorsement probably didn’t hurt the company, but it’s an excellent case study of choosing a celebrity who doesn’t fit your brand’s message or identity.

 US Weekly Coverage